support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Captive Gauls fighting each other to the death in front of Hannibal for the opportunity to join the Carthaginian army by Alfred Wallis Mills.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 history · historical · soldiers · death · captured · commander · ancient · hero · army · combat · fighting · watching · prisoners · general · 3rd century bc · bravery · courage · carthaginian · captives · heroism · second punic war · punic wars · hannibal · gauls · Private Collection / Bridgeman Images · / Look and Learn